 In the language developed earlier in the section, you can think of the people in the S&V houses as the treatment group, and those in the Lambeth houses at the control group.
 A crucial element in Snow’s analysis was that the people in the two groups were comparable to each other, apart from the treatment.

-In order to establish whether it was the water supply that was causing cholera, Snow had to compare two groups that were similar to each other in all but one aspect–their water supply.
+In order to establish whether it was the water supply that was causing cholera, Snow had to compare two groups that were similar to each other in all but one aspect—their water supply.
 Only then would he be able to ascribe the differences in their outcomes to the water supply.
 If the two groups had been different in some other way as well, it would have been difficult to point the finger at the water supply as the source of the disease.
-For example, if the treatment group consisted of factory workers and the control group did not, then differences between the outcomes in the two groups could have been due to the water supply, or to factory work, or both, or to any other characteristic that made the groups different from each other.
+For example, if the treatment group consisted of factory workers and the control group did not, then differences between the outcomes in the two groups could have been due to the water supply, or to factory work, or both.
 The final picture would have been much more fuzzy.

 Snow’s brilliance lay in identifying two groups that would make his comparison clear.
 He had set out to establish a causal relation between contaminated water and cholera infection, and to a great extent he succeeded, even though the miasmatists ignored and even ridiculed him.
 Of course, Snow did not understand the detailed mechanism by which humans contract cholera.
 That discovery was made in 1883, when the German scientist Robert Koch isolated the Vibrio cholerae, the bacterium that enters the human small intestine and causes cholera.